danielosw/Sweet-Tooth/README.md

        src="extra/promo/alacritty-readme.png">
 </p>
 ## About

 Sweet Tooth is a fork of Alacritty that adds varius visual effects to it.
-Code for smooth cursor is ported from [GregTheMadMonk's](https://github.com/GregTheMadMonk) [fork](https://github.com/GregTheMadMonk/alacritty-smooth-cursor)
+Code for smooth cursor is ported from [GregTheMadMonk's](https://github.com/GregTheMadMonk) [fork](https://github.com/GregTheMadMonk/alacritty-smooth-cursor) .
 ## Original README
---
-## About

 Alacritty is a modern terminal emulator that comes with sensible defaults, but allows for extensive [configuration](#configuration).
 By integrating with other